Ramotion/folding-cell-android/README.md

 ...
 ```
 ​
 3. Almost done!
 Two steps remain!
-For correct animation, you need to set up two properties on the root element of your Folding Cell:
+For correct animation, you need to set up two properties on the root element(s) of your Folding Cell:
 ​
 ```
 android:clipChildren="false"